|Assessment Type||Assessment length / details||Proportion|

 2. Identify appropriate methods for different types of data.

 This module provides the tools necessary for carrying out independent research.
-Covering qualitative and qualitative statistical methods for analyzing data, the module builds towards students identifying a suitable dissertation topic.
-The student will be taught to evaluate existing research published in a range of different sources and evaluate the different knowledge exchange mechanisms that are appropriate to the audience.
+Covering statistics for analyzing data and building towards the students identifying a suitable dissertation topic.
+The student will also be taught to evaluate existing research published in a range of different sources and will also evaluate the different knowledge exchange mechanisms that are appropriate to the audience.

 |Skills Type||Skills details|